ekinnear/quic-base-drafts/draft-ietf-quic-transport.md

 requested_connection_ids (0x000c):

-: A 32-bit unsigned integer value indicating the totoal number of connection IDs the endpoint would like to maintain in active use at any given time, as described in {{connection-id}}.
+: A 32-bit unsigned integer value indicating the total number of connection IDs the endpoint would like its peer to issue, as described in {{connection-id}}.
   The receiver provides up to this many connection IDs using NEW_CONNECTION_ID frames ({{frame-new-connection-id}}), noting that the initial connection ID established during the handshake is included in this count.
-If a zero-length connection ID is used, this parameter may be ignored.
+If a zero-length connection ID is used, this parameter MUST be ignored.

 Either peer MAY advertise an initial value for the flow control on each type of stream on which they might receive data.
 Each of the following transport